netbiolab/MRGV/README.md

 **You can access and browse all MRGV data and information in https://doi.org/10.5281/zenodo.20115989**
 #### Citation
 >   Kim, H.J. et al (2026).
-Incorporating viral genome binning in a mouse gut virome catalog enables accurate age prediction _in preparation_
+A genomic catalog of the mouse gut virome reveals features associated with ageing _Nature communications_